LeViet1208/ChickenInvader/README.md

 - Clear all chickens to trigger boss spawn.
 - Defeat the boss to win.
 - Collect drumsticks for extra points.

+📁 Note: Windows `.exe` build is included in the `/ChickenInvader/` folder.